The 3Rd Global Digital Trade Expo Kicks Off In Hangzhou

+data-text="The 3rd Global Digital Trade expo kicks off in Hangzhou" data-link=" 3rd Global Digital Trade Expo kicks off in Hangzhou" class="whatsapp">Shar

-Hangzhou, China – The third Global Digital Trade expo (GDTE) unveiled its curtain in Hangzhou, capital of Zhejiang province, on September 25, providing significant opportunities for bolstering the growth of digital trade and injecting strong impetus into the high-quality development of the digital economy.
+HANGZHOU, CHINA - media OutReach Newswire - 26 September 2024 - The third Global Digital Trade Expo (GDTE) unveiled its curtain in Hangzhou, capital of Zhejiang province, on September 25, providing significant opportunities for bolstering the growth of digital trade and injecting strong impetus into the high-quality development of the digital economy.

 Kazakhstan and Thailand are this year's guest countries of honor.
 Leading companies from 32 countries and regions participate in the event.
 International exhibitors account for over 20 percent of both the total number of exhibitors and the total exhibition area.
 A total of over 6,000 international friends from over 100 countries attend the expo.